Welshy92/jacobs-tech-tips/README.md

 ### **Imagery**

 Logos used in the 'Useful Sites and Software' were taken from their respective websites.
 Credits can be found [here](#credits)
+Hero images for index.html and 404.html, as well as the site wide favicon were taking from [Pixabay](https://pixabay.com).
+All images modified by myself.
+The [license](https://pixabay.com/service/license/) does allow modifications.

 ### **wireframes**